firebase/functions-samples/README.md

 Samples are available for the **Node** (2nd gen), **Python** (2nd gen), and Node (1st gen).

+> Note: Python support in Cloud Functions for Firebase is a public preview.
+This means that the functionality might change in backward-incompatible ways.
+A preview release is not subject to any SLA or deprecation policy and may receive limited or no support.

 ### What's Cloud Functions for Firebase?

 Cloud Functions is a hosted, private, and scalable Node.js environment where you can run JavaScript or Python code.
 [Cloud Functions for Firebase](https://firebase.google.com/features/functions) integrates the Firebase platform by letting you write code that responds to events and invokes functionality exposed by other Firebase features.